open-mmlab/mmrazor/.github/pull_request_template.md

 - [ ] Pre-commit or other linting tools are used to fix the potential lint issues.
 - [ ] Bug fixes are fully covered by unit tests, the case that causes the bug should be added in the unit tests.
 - [ ] The modification is covered by complete unit tests.
-If not, please add more unit test to ensure the correctness.
+If not, please add more unit tests to ensure the correctness.
 - [ ] The documentation has been modified accordingly, like docstring or example tutorials.

 **After PR**: